Columbus Divorce Lawyers

-Alimony, also known as spousal support, will not an issue in every divorce case.
+Alimony, also known as spousal support, will not be an issue in every divorce case.
 However, if there is a financial disparity between the spouses, Ohio law allows the court to order one spouse to provide financial support to the other spouse for a period of time after the divorce.
 The amount of support, nature of support, and duration of support can differ widely from one case to another, though courts are required to order a reasonable and appropriate amount in each individual case.
 Some factors courts must consider include:

 - The income and earning abilities of each spouse